 Fig 1.
 Old School.
 The images (videotape screen grabs) read top down are a pair of techniques from my old Ki do Ryu “American” Jiu-jitsu black belt test around 1990. the first pair is a sukuinage pick up and sidewalk drop.
 The second pair is a figure four lock off a club swing.

-This is why people like me and Wayne ditched our Karate backgrounds in favor of the ground-fighting expertise to begin with.
+This is why we ditched our Karate backgrounds in favor of the ground-fighting expertise to begin with.
 Do not be sucked into a market ploy of going back to “grab–my–wrist” martial arts classes, there is no controlling an avidly aggressive opponent without using the ground.
 Zero.

 The bottom line here is that the ground fighting isn’t just a sport it is necessary for self-defense.